vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 <ol>
   <li align="justify">The reliability and credibility of the sources is provided through literature review of references [2],[3] and [5].
 Part of the dataset used in this project was obtained in experiments conducted reference [3] and whose details have already been thoroughly described in the previous section. </li>
   <br/>
-  <li align="justify">The quality of the sources is provided by analyzing the independent components within the EEG data along with the MNE library ICA and ICA-label packages in references [6][7]  </li>
+  <li align="justify">The quality of the sources is provided by analyzing the independent components within the EEG data through the MNE library ICA and ICA-label packages in references [6][7].
+We provide the average numbers of ICs classified by ICLabel per SSVEP frequency as required by the final project guidelines in section 7 Results sub -section 7.1.1.
+In addition, we provide several power spectrum plots in sub-section 7.1.2 to qualitatively compare the the power at the target frequencies between raw, filtered and artificially subspace reconstructed data (ASR).</li>
 </ol>

 ---